patwii/petanque-academy/docs/en/testimonials.md

 Real feedback from elite pétanque players who have used Pétanque Academy resources to improve their mental game and competition performance.

-::: tip Authentic Experiences
+::: tip Authentic & Anonymous
 These testimonials represent genuine feedback from players at various competitive levels.
-Some names have been changed at the request of the players to maintain privacy.
+All testimonials are anonymous to protect player privacy and encourage honest sharing.
 :::

 ## Regional & National Competitors